Individual and Relationship Therapist

 Sliding Scale Fee Structure: Owls’ Nest North is committed to making services accessible to everyone regardless of ability to pay.
 We seek to catch those who fall through the cracks of care in our current system.
 My sliding scale is determined by the current fee schedule of Owls’ Nest North.
 If you are un- or under-insured and therefore forced to pay out-of-pocket, please let me know prior to our first session, so we can determine your eligibility for a sliding scale fee.
 If you are experiencing difficulty navigating the new healthcare system, we are also happy to support and advocate for you in becoming insured.

-At this time, I am only available to see OHP subscribers and cash/out-of-pocket payers.
-My fees with a cash-pay discount are:
+At this time, I am only available to see OHP subscribers, private plan subscribers with out-of-network benefits, and cash/out-of-pocket payers.
+ONN’s regular fee is $200 per 53-minute session.

 $100 for individuals

 ONN only accepts cash as payment (no checks or cards).

 Cancellations: Occasionally life intervenes and prevents us from following through with our commitments.
 I trust our mutual respect of one another’s time.
 As such, it is our policy to collect my full session fee for no-shows and sessions cancelled with less than 24 hours notice.

 If you are an OHP client, our contract does not allow us to charge for missed appointments, but we are unable to hold appointment space after two missed/late cancelled appointments.